mike-ward/talk-nancyfx/slides.md

 --
 ### Bootstrapper

-To change the runtime behavior of Nancy write a custom bootstrapper
+To change the runtime behavior of Nancy, write a custom bootstrapper

     public class CustomBootstrapper : DefaultNancyBootstrapper
     {